We generate spatial, molecular, and functional maps from patient tumor samples so cancer biology can be studied in its native context.

-Patient-derived tumor resections are collected from partner hospital networks.
-Tissue arrives with anonymized clinical annotations tumor type, grade, stage, and treatment history.
+FFPE tumor blocks sourced from hospital and biobank partners, with anonymized clinical annotations covering tumor type, grade, stage, and treatment history.

 AI-designed proximal enhancer-like sequences across three cell types, with predicted activity and 3D structures.